eminx/cocoso/README.md

 ### Members

 If you're admin of an organisation, you can find and filter through members of the organisation.
-You can verify or unverify them for being able to do certain activities such as creating activities in the program/calendar or creating a process.
+You can verify or unverify them for being able to do certain activities such as creating activities in the program/calendar or creating a group.
 Think of it like if you run a yoga studio, you'll have both your teachers and students in one platform.
 Then you will verify your teachers for them to be able to create their activities at the home page, whereas students can only participate to existing activities.

 So necessarily privileges can be meaningfully distributed amongst your community.